NHOrus/srwq-compilation/episode-15.md

 "I thought you were the type for dynamic action, girl.
 I never thought you'd agree to sit here on our laurels while we could be halfway to Van Trans fortress by nightfall."

-DO YOU HAVE A REPONSE TO KAI, OR ANY QUESTIONS FOR HIM?
-Zeta Zaku Thu 11 Feb 2010 23:05:03 No.4515315 Report
->>4515303
-Remind him that, despite how we may act, we are -still- a child of the School.
-We learned a lot more there besides how to hogtie and subdue a guy in less then 45 seconds, and stealing friendly assets for personal gain was not one of them.
-Stealthyboy !fchRKomfls Thu 11 Feb 2010 23:05:03 No.4515316 Report
->>4515303
-Ask him what the hell's going on.
-Anonymous Thu 11 Feb 2010 23:09:03 No.4515327 Report
->>4515303
-Tell him we've got plans for decisive action anyway (going to space but don't tell him that).
-Sciencegar Sciencebolt Thu 11 Feb 2010 23:39:03 No.4515398 Report
 "And I thought you were meant to be on our side, Kai.
 Splitting our forces and leaving the wounded pilots in such a dangerous place?
 You'd be condemning Axel to die!
 And all the engineers we'd leave behind to fix the other Trilobite.
 I may be crazy, but I'm not stupid."

 Kai crosses his arms and closes his good eye.
 "I had considered that, you know.
 And given the situation, I still think the risk of losing everyone if the EFA attacks us makes it worth abandoning the stragglers.
 Besides, our mission is too important for us to delay it.
 Even a few days might be critical."